valerebron/usetube/README.md

 <br>

-This package is initially dev for the site [massivemusic.fr] (https://massivemusic.fr), It's here for sharing & contribute.
+This package is initially dev for the site https://massivemusic.fr, It's here for sharing & contribute.

 # usage